meritlabs/merit/doc/build-osx.md

         ./configure
         cd src && make obj/build.h && cd .. && make

-3. It is recommended to build and run the unit tests:
+3. It is recommended to build and run the unit tests (requires the QT GUI installation setps above):

         make check